saithasai/Awesome_chocolates-SQL_project/README.md

 - To understand sales performance, product popularity, and regional trends.
 - To answer some business related questions that may arise

+### Tools used:
+MySQL Workbench

 ### Approach Used:

-Exploratory Data Analysis (EDA):
-Exploratory data analysis is done to answer the following questions :
+Exploratory Data Analysis (EDA): - Data cleaning,Data analysing,Data visualising in tabular form Exploratory data analysis is done to answer the following business questions that may arise:

-The dataset contains a diverse set of sales transactions in diffrent geographical regions,various salespeople from different locations and products details,and it targets the revenue produced and the quantity of products sold in each case.
-Chocolates sales transactions conducted by different salespeople in various geographic regions, selling different products. objective
-To understand sales performance, product popularity, and regional trends.

 1)  Sales details where amount>10000
 2)  Sales details where Products to be sold in gegraphical location G1